Finite-time effects on a first-order irreversible phase transition: Numerical Results

-In order to estimate the exponents $\beta_x$ and $\gamma_x$ of Eq. (\ref{Eq.gamma}), we will use the $r$-coefficient method as follows.
-We look for the best fit of a power law of $\chi^{max}_{x}$ versus $t_s [log (t_s)]^{-\alpha_x}$, varying the exponent $\alpha_x$.
-The insets of Figures \ref{fig.ChiMax}(b) and \ref{fig.ChiMax}(c) show the $r$-coefficient calculated for these power laws when $\alpha_{CO}$ is varied from -2 to 6 and $\alpha_{vac}$ is varied from -2 to 8, respectively.
-The maximum coefficient $r\approx1$ occurs for the exponents $\alpha_{CO}=3.9$ and $\alpha_{vac}=5.2$ indicated by vertical arrows in the insets of Fig. \ref{fig.ChiMax}(b) and Fig. \ref{fig.ChiMax}(c), respectively.
+In order to estimate the exponents $\beta_X$ and $\gamma_X$ of Eq. (\ref{Eq.gamma}), we will use the $r$-coefficient method as follows.
+We look for the best fit of a power law of $\chi^{max}_{X}$ versus $t_s [log (t_s)]^{-\alpha_X}$, varying the exponent $\alpha_X$.
+The insets of Figs. \ref{fig.ChiMax}(b) and \ref{fig.ChiMax}(c) show the $r$-coefficient calculated for these power laws when $\alpha_{CO}$ is varied from -2 to 6 and $\alpha_{vac}$ is varied from -2 to 8.
+The maximum coefficient $r\approx1$ occurs for the exponents $\alpha_{CO}=3.9\pm0.3$ and $\alpha_{vac}=5.2\pm0.3$ indicated by vertical arrows in the insets of Figs. \ref{fig.ChiMax}(b) and \ref{fig.ChiMax}(c), respectively.
 Therefore, these best fits for exponents $\alpha_X$ correspond to fitting the equation